woocommerce/qit-documentation/docs/environment/installation-setup.md

 ## Customization

 The Local Test Environment is highly customizable.
-Specify WordPress, WooCommerce, and PHP versions, and include specific plugins and themes.
+Specify WordPress and PHP versions, and include specific plugins and themes.
 For details, refer to the Configuration Options section.

 ## Next Steps

-- Configure your environment with the [Configuration Options](local-test-environment/configuration-options.md).
+- Configure your environment with the [Configuration Options](environment/configuration-options.md).
-- Learn about extending your environment in the [Installing Plugins From Other Sources](local-test-environment/installing-plugins-other-sources.md) section.
+- Learn about extending your environment in the [Installing Plugins From Other Sources](environment/installing-plugins-other-sources.md) section.
-- For advanced features, see the [Advanced Usage](local-test-environment/advanced-usage.md) section.
+- For advanced features, see the [Advanced Usage](environment/advanced-usage.md) section.

 ## Support